openprocurement/openprocurement.auctions.swiftsure/docs/source/standard/item.rst

 :address:
     :ref:`Address`

-    Address, where asset(s) is located.
+    Address, where item is located.

 :location:
     dictionary